Free Doubly-Infinitary Distributive Categories are Cartesian Closed: Final remarks and future work

-Finally, since a coproduct and product complete category is doubly-ifninitary distributive if and only if the coproduct functor $\bigsqcup : \Fam{\catC}\to\catC $ is product-preserving, we can achieve the non-canonical result stated above by results on preservation of limits from naturality (non-canonical isomorphisms), see, for instance, \cite{zbMATH07041646, zbMATH06209910}.
+Equivalently, since a product- and coproduct-complete category is doubly-infinitary distributive if and only if $\coprod:\Fam(\catC)\to\catC$ preserves products (Remark~\ref{rem:concise-definition}), this follows from general results on preservation of limits from naturality of isomorphisms; see, for instance,~\cite{zbMATH06209910, zbMATH07041646}.